tung/ruggrogue/book/randomness.md

 - the placement of the starting weapon and armor in the room that the player starts in,
 - the placement of the guaranteed ration on each level,
 - whether a room should spawn items and where they should be placed,
-- whether a spawned item should equipment or consumable,
+- whether a spawned item should be equipment or consumable,
 - whether spawned equipment should be a weapon or armor,
 - the exact type of a spawned consumable item,
 - the random extra bonus for spawned weapons and armors, and whether to round fractional power values up or down,